ahmetb/serverless-registry-proxy/README.md

 For example, if you have a public registry, and offering images like:

     docker pull gcr.io/ahmetb-public/busybox
+    # or
+    docker pull us-central1-docker.pkg.dev/ahmetb-demo/ahmetb-demo/busybox

-You can use this proxy, and instead offer your images in a ✨fancier way✨ on a custom domain, such as:
+you can use this proxy, and instead offer your images in a ✨fancier way✨ on a custom domain, such as:

     docker pull r.ahmet.dev/busybox